Male trainer teaching staff about email encryption gateways

 Send automated-1

-Email encryption gateways can play two different functions:
+Email encryption gateways can play two different functions, addressing both common user concerns and specific needs:

 This can include customers, partners, vendors, or staff working remotely.